playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ## Change Detection, How Does It Work {#change-detection}

-> Change detection in Angular is deserving of it’s own massive article: This is not that article.
-That said, understanding how change detection and how it affects the availability of templates is imperitive to understanding some of the more ambiguous aspects of Angular template’s behaviors.
+> Change detection in Angular is deserving of its own massive article: This is not that article.
+That said, understanding how change detection and how it affects the availability of templates is imperative to understanding some of the more ambiguous aspects of Angular template’s behaviors.
 >
 > More information can be found on lifecycle methods and change detection on [the official docs page for them](https://angular.io/guide/lifecycle-hooks)